Zayda Steel

-Fatima Zahra (فاطمة الزهراء; born October 13, 2003), better known by her ring name Zayda Steel, is a Moroccan-American professional wrestler currently performing on the independent circuit.
-She is also known for her time in WWE under their WWE ID program, through which she performed on the Evolve brand.
+Fatima Zahra (فاطمة الزهراء; born October 13, 2003), better known by her ring name Zayda Steel, is a Moroccan-American professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she is a member of SkyFlight.
+She also makes appearances for its sister promotion Ring of Honor (ROH) and on the independent circuit.
+Steel is also known for her time in WWE under their WWE ID program, through which she performed on the Evolve brand.

 Early life

-Steel was born in Arlington County, Virginia on October 13, 2003, to a Moroccan mother.
-At 18 years old, Steel dropped out of high school to pursue a career in professional wrestling.
+Fatima Zahra was born in Arlington County, Virginia on October 13, 2003, to Moroccan parents.
+At 18 years old, she dropped out of high school to pursue a career in professional wrestling and began her training at the MCW Pro Wrestling Training Center.